0xSpaceShard/starknet-devnet/.github/CONTRIBUTING.md

 To test if your contribution presents an improvement in execution time, check out the script at `scripts/benchmark/command_stat_test.py`.

+## Updating versions

+Generally, when updating to a new version of something (a spec file, a contract artifact, ...), a good rule of thumb is to search the repository for mentions of the old version, both in file names and content.
+This should also aid in not forgetting to update version mentions in the documentation.

 ### Updating OpenZeppelin contracts

-Tests in devnet require an erc20 contract with the `Mintable` feature, keep in mind that before the compilation process of [cairo-contracts](https://github.com/OpenZeppelin/cairo-contracts/) you need to mark the `Mintable` check box in this [wizard](https://wizard.openzeppelin.com/cairo) and copy this implementation to `/src/presets/erc20.cairo`.
+Devnet requires an ERC20 contract with the `Mintable` feature; keep in mind that before the local compilation of [cairo-contracts](https://github.com/OpenZeppelin/cairo-contracts/) you need to mark the `Mintable` check box in this [wizard](https://wizard.openzeppelin.com/cairo) and copy the generated file to `packages/presets/src/erc20.cairo` of your local Open Zeppelin repository.

 If smart contract constructor logic has changed, Devnet's predeployment logic needs to be changed, e.g. `simulate_constructor` in `crates/starknet-devnet-core/src/account.rs`.